michaeltchuang/algokit-walletsdk-kmp/README.md

 ## Project structure

-The project has the following modules:
+This repo has the following modules:

 - **composeDemoApp**: A [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform) sample wallet app that demonstrates `wallet-sdk` usage.
 - **iosDemoApp**: The iOS app for `composeSampleApp`.
 Open this module in Xcode if needed.